natesales/pathvector/docs/index.md

 ## Installation

 Wireframe depends on [bird2](https://gitlab.nic.cz/labs/bird/).
 Make sure the `bird` and `gortr` daemons are running and `bgpq4` is in path before running Wireframe.
 Releases can be downloaded from GitHub and from my public code repositories - see https://github.com/natesales/repo for more info.
-You can also build from source by cloning the repo and running `go build`.
+You can also build from source by cloning the repo and running `go generate && go build`.
 It's recommended to run Wireframe every 12 hours to update IRR prefix lists and PeeringDB prefix limits.
 Adding `0 */12 * * * /usr/local/bin/wireframe` to your crontab will update the filters at 12 AM and PM.
 If you're using ZSH you might also be interested in my [birdc completion](https://github.com/natesales/zsh-bird-completions).

 Some features require additional dependencies: